Vicolo della Campanella, Via dei Coronari, Piazza dell'Orologio, near Piazza Navona

 Kids leaving school with theirs teachers |

-The other important church of the quarter is the Chiesa di San Selvatore al Lauro, a 17th century church.
+The most notable church of the district is the Chiesa di San Selvatore al Lauro, a 17th century church.
 Near to it, you find a grammar / junior school.
-The flocks of kids, giggling and chatting, bring joy to the quarter, making it more lively.
+The flocks of kids, giggling and chatting, bring joy to the square, making it lively.

 |